 JOI is a nut milk-based product that comes in two flavors: almond and cashew.
 The idea of making my own nut milk has always intrigued me.
 When we first went plant-based in 2012, I was all about blending the almonds and purified water and straining this pulpy mixture in a nut milk bag propped up with wooden skewers and hung over a large glass pitcher.
 Drip, drip, drip.
 Labor + time > payoff ratio wasn’t good.

 Lately, I’ve been looking at these fancy nut milk machines and was excited to purchase one when I discovered the several hundred-dollar price tag.
 Needless to say, it would take a few years to recoup my investment.

-Hubs and I don’t actually ‘drink’ our plant-based milks.
+Roger and I don’t actually ‘drink’ our plant-based milk.
 He uses it in his morning oatmeal, and I use a splash in my coffee.
 Otherwise, I will occasionally cook or bake with it as necessary.
 I averaged our use of a quart of almond milk to be about every 2 weeks.

 This new nut milk base caught my attention and as I was reading their website, several questions came up, so I reached out to them.

 A.We are working on this and expect that organic will be available within the next two to three months.

 Q. Why doesn’t your product need to be refrigerated?